 The Advisory Group

 The Advisory Group comprises service user representatives from each activity group, volunteers, trustees, staff and other interested parties.
 The group meets three times a year and provides a chance for everyone to feedback on activities we have run in the past, as well as helping decide which direction we should be going in.
+We have groups in Harrogate and Wakefield.

 46 East Parade